nextmat/UglifyJS.tmbundle/README.markdown

     mkdir -p ~/Library/Application\ Support/TextMate/Bundles/
     cd ~/Library/Application\ Support/TextMate/Bundles/
     git clone https://github.com/nextmat/UglifyJS.tmbundle.git UglifyJS.tmbundle

-    osascript -e 'tell app "TextMate" to reload bundles'
+If Textmate is already running you will either need to restart it or run Bundles (menu) → Bundle Editor → Reload Bundles`.

 There are a couple of environment variables to set up in TextMate (menu) → Preferences → Advanced → Shell Variables

 1: The directories of `node` and `uglifyjs` need to be in your `PATH`.
-If you used Homebrew to install these will likely be `/usr/local/bin` and `/usr/local/share/npm/bin`.
+If you used Homebrew to install these will likely both be in `/usr/local/bin`.
 You can verify the locations with:

     which node
     which uglifyjs